 Yorkshire is England's largest rural county covering 3,000 square miles.
 It

-includes the Yorkshire Dales and the North Yorkshire Moors but I have
+includes the Yorkshire Dales, the Howardian Hills and the North York Moors but I have

 separated these out as separate areas in view of their National Park status.